-Become an expert in the design, planning, optimisation and control of operational processes in production, transportation, supply chains and sustainability and service logistics.
+Become an expert in the design, planning, optimisation and control of operational processes in production, transportation, supply chains, sustainability and service logistics.

 Modern production and logistics methods are growing ever more complex.
 Product lifetime is on the decrease, suppliers and buyers are spreading across the planet and more activities are being outsourced.
 How do you plan logistics between multiple actors in such an uncertain world?
-How do you use real-time location information to improve performance?
-In the specialisation Production & Logistic Management (PLM), you gain expertise in a key area Industrial Engineering & Management: the impact of customised logistical designs on overall performance.
+And how do you use real-time location information to improve performance?
+In the specialisation in Production & Logistic Management (PLM), you will gain expertise in a key area of Industrial Engineering & Management: the impact of customised logistical designs on overall performance.

-A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you do your master’s thesis.
-Within the PLM-specialisation, you can choose from four orientations.
+A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you will complete your master’s thesis.
+Within the specialisation in PLM, you can choose from four orientations.

 - Service Logistics & Maintenance Management